anthonyec/website/src/_posts/2022-08-06-reading-notes-a-philosophy-of-software-design/index.md

 > Information leakage occurs when a design decision is reflected in multiple modules.

-## Together or apart?
+## Better together or better apart?

-It's hard to decide when pieces of code should be separate or together.
-Here are some good points to think about when deciding.
+When reading this chapter, I was reminded of a little side project I had worked on.

 > Bring pieces of code together is the most beneficial if they are closely related [...]
 Here are a few indications that two pieces of code are related:
 > - They share information.